decaf-dev/obsidian-dataloom/README.md

 If you are experiencing a problem with the plugin, please search the issues for any open bug reports related to your problem before opening a new issue.

 ## Contributing

-DataLoom is a community plugin.
-Contributions are welcome.

 Please see our [contribution guide](https://github.com/trey-wallis/obsidian-dataloom/blob/master/CONTRIBUTING.md) for details on how to contribute